mynameisrufus/wedviteapp/app/help/wording.md

     Make sure you preview your invitation to make sure it's how you want it.

-# John and Jane
+# Harry & Sally

 Together with their parents

-Peter & Melinda McMillan and David & Dale Swap
+John & Jane Doe and Dave & Dale Smith

 Wish to invite